Starou/SimpleIDML/README.rst

 New features
 ''''''''''''

 Bug fixes
 '''''''''

 - In ``IDMLPackage.insert_idml()``, Elements from the same layer (but not tagged in the structure) are now added in the Spread of the document of destination.
 - Better support for Windows platform.
+- Fixed character style mapping with tag when using insert_idml.

 0.91.6